perpetualCreations/AnalyticalBlackLight/readme.md

 What kind of narrow minded b-

+#### All jokes aside, what can I use this for, besides finding cheating?
+Well, feel free to replace the keywords list with other things.
+Want to know how many people are freaking out over the election in New York?
+Or how frantic the Australians are as air quality drops as fast as the number of natural habitats?
+Analyze away.
+The things you search, it can be anything you want, so long Google has data on it.

+Do note however, the rest of the documentation was written in the context of student cheating.
+Yeah.
+May or may not have been a mistake.

 ### Ok, fine.
 How do I use this.
 Oh perfect.
 Ok so first thing you need to do is get a stress ball.
 Hey.
 Look at me.
 Squeeze the stress ball if you're angry, ok?